linode/docs/docs/applications/containers/how-to-install-apps-on-kubernetes-with-helm/index.md

         helm install -f ghost-config.yaml stable/ghost

 1. The `install` command returns immediately and does not wait until the app's cluster objects are ready.
-You will see output like the following snippet, which shows that the app's pods are still in the Pending state.
+You will see output like the following snippet, which shows that the app's pods are still in the "Pending" state.
 The text displayed is generated from the contents of the chart's `templates/NOTES.txt` file:

     {{< disclosure-note "Full output of helm install" >}}
     NAME:   oldfashioned-cricket